hujhax/austin-improv-wiki/The 2013 Institution Theater Awards.md

 * "My rainstick is raw" -- [[Jason Vines]] in *[[Live TV Tuesdays -  Firefly]]*
 * "She doesn't have a bad attitude, she has a fucking devil in her" -- [[Troy Miller]] in [[Confidence Men]]'s "Mamet Goes to the Movies" treatment of  *The Exorcist*
 * "Space Herpes" (an improvised song) -- [[Heath Allyn]] in *[[Live TV Tuesdays -  Firefly]]*
-* "Unfortunately, balls aren't thrown by nuns" -- [[Regina Soto]] as a soon to be nun being driven to the nunnery by her husband, daughter and the family dog, when the dog asks "You're still gonna throw the ball right?" performing with [[IScream Sandwhich]] in [[The Triple Scoop]] 12/8/12
+* "Unfortunately, balls aren't thrown by nuns" -- [[Regina Soto]] as a soon to be nun being driven to the nunnery by her husband, daughter and the family dog, when the dog asks "You're still gonna throw the ball right?" performing with [[IScream Sandwich]] in [[The Triple Scoop]] 12/8/12
 * "We ran out of Space Ice" -- [[Michael Thomas]] in *[[Live TV Tuesdays -  Firefly]]*
 * "When you've left the city limits, where are you?" -- [[Brandon Martin]] in [[This American LIVE!]]
 * "You know when you cry, I lose respect for you as a pilot, and respect is like half of what being a pilot is" -- [[Marcus Hysmith]] in [[Dumbasses]] performing in [[The Birthday Clusterfunk]] 3/25/12